 Email me at: firstname.lastname@example.org

-This stage in life, known as early adolescence, is a time of transformation for children in grades 4-8, who range in age from 10-14.
+This stage in life, known as adolescence, is a time of transformation for children.
 They are searching for meaning and value in their lives, often very successfully.
 However, they often struggle with conflicting identity issues, weak self-esteem, and significant peer pressure, in addition to struggling with their academic, athletic, and other performance-based activities.
-Early adolescents are trying desperately to understand themselves, their world, and where they can fit in successfully and happily.
+Adolescents are trying desperately to understand themselves, their world, and where they can fit in successfully and happily.
 It is a time of great turmoil for some, while for others it is a time of great excitement and wonder.
 For most, it is both an exciting adventure entering a larger world and a terribly anxious time of uncertainty.